HadoopGenomics/Hadoop-BAM/README.md

 Installation
 ------------

-If you're using Hadoop 2.2.0, a precompiled "hadoop-bam-X.Y.Z.jar" is available that you can use.
-Otherwise, you'll have to build Hadoop-BAM yourself by by using Maven (version 3.0.4 at least) and following the instructions below.
+A precompiled "hadoop-bam-X.Y.Z.jar" is available that you can use with most recent versions of Hadoop.
+Otherwise, you'll have to build Hadoop-BAM yourself by using Maven and following the instructions below.

-### Hadoop version

-You must set the <hadoop.version> tag in pom.xml appropriately for the version of hadoop you're using.
-Run "hadoop version" and copy the string from the output:

-    [luca@vm Hadoop-BAM]# hadoop version 2>/dev/null | grep Hadoop
-    Hadoop 2.0.0-cdh4.6.0

-In the output above, the version string is "2.0.0-cdh4.6.0".

 ### Build